 The problem was further complicated by the difficulty at times of planes identifying their proper target, or of ships in concentraion identifying the spots belonging to their own salvos.
 Detailed information as to the success or lack of success of aircraft spotting at Force Practice is as yet lacking.
-All the data in this connection has been ing instructions with respect to aircraft observation.
+All the data in this connection has been submitted to the Fleet Boards which are to revise the existing instructions with respect to aircraft observation.
 The use of a projectile giving a distinctive colored splash for each ship of a division, which will be discussed later, should greatly simplify aircraft spotting, and may completely alter the present procedures.